-The Scheme had the following risk transfer arrangements in 2019:
+The Scheme had the following risk transfer arrangements in 2020:

 ER24 provided transportation or emergency medical response to the Scheme's members.
 Claims incurred and recoveries received were calculated based on utilisation figures obtained from ER24.
-The net income on the risk transfer arrangement was R4 840 183 (2018: R3 522 802).
+The net loss on the risk transfer arrangement was R1 348 568 (2019: net income R4 840 183).

 Preferred Provider Negotiators provided members on the Beat3, Beat4 and all of the Pace and Pulse options with optical services which include consultations, frames, lenses and contact lenses.
 Claims incurred and recoveries received were calculated based on utilisation figures obtained from Preferred Provider Negotiators.
-The net income on the risk transfer arrangement was R7 221 695 (2018: R8 590 758).
+The net income on the risk transfer arrangement was R3 506 163 (2019: R7 221 695).

 Bryte Insurance Company provided international transportation or emergency medical response to the Scheme's members.
-The Scheme contracted with Bryte Insurance at a rate of R2.47 per member.
-The total travel insurance paid to Bryte for 2019 was R2 800 973 (2018: R2 767 484).
+The Scheme contracted with Bryte Insurance at a rate of R4.00 (2019: R2.47) per member.
+The total travel insurance paid to Bryte for 2020 was R4 633 132 (2019: R2 800 973).

-Refer to Note 16 to the financial statements for further disclosure.
+Refer to Note 15 to the financial statements for further disclosure.